 Stereo imaging was pretty good and focused and with so much detail and resolution available it was easy to pick apart each sound source at the front of us.
 Panning stereo effects were excellent with razor sharp precision and no audible lag while with audio dispersion the Gold 200 did a good job at providing the same quality characteristics that we got in the sweet spot.
 But if there was one thing that felt slightly underwhelming is the kind of expansion beyond the physical cabinets of the speakers.
 What was in there and between the two was undoubtedly amazing but going beyond their action area sound information was quickly lost.

 On the higher end we were excited to hear how the Gold 200 would do and really they will not disappoint you.
 The MPD transducer is doing wonders here and show how much such a technology can benefit in upping the audio experience.
 Accuracy and substance were always there making each music second an emotionally driven experience while vocals had so much clarity that you could easily feel the passion behind each line.

-And while having a well balanced mid-range and playful highs can really provide any song the rightful mood you need a very coherent low end to provide the necessary base for the rest of the frequencies to rely upon.
+And while having a well balanced mid-range and playful highs can really provide any song the rightful mood you need a very coherent low end for the rest of the frequencies to rely upon.
 And on this end the Gold 200 did fare very good.
 Bass was always responsive and never felt like the speakers were choking even when pushing them into more demanding territory.
 We definitely liked how the speakers handled the bass as their confidence never resulted in over-shadowing the rest of the frequency spectrum.